A STANDALONE CERTIFICATE COURSE OR 12 CREDIT POINTS TOWARDS A MASTERS PROGRAM

 Intensive days 1 & 3: Self-directed learning delivered through online presentations.

-Intensive days 2 & 4: Live sessions conducted via Zoom/in-person (semester 2 only).
+Intensive days 2 & 4: Live sessions conducted via Zoom.

 Faculty